ibm-cloud-docs/secrets-manager/certificates.md

     If you choose to store a private key, ensure that it matches to your certificate.
 The private key must be unencrypted before you can import it to the service.

-9. Optional Select an intermediate certificate file or enter its value.
+9. Optional: Select an iåntermediate certificate file or enter its value.
 10. Optional: Add labels to help you to search for similar secrets in your instance.
 11. Click **Import**.